valeriansaliou/constellation/README.md

 `./constellation -c /path/to/config.cfg`

+### Test Constellation

+Once running, DNS queries can be made against Constellation over the local network (using the default configuration):

+`dig subdomain.crisp.email @::1`

+_Note that the `dig` utility can be pointed to a custom nameserver with the `@` modifier, here with the IPv6 localhost value: `::1`._

 ## 🛰 HTTP REST API

 The Constellation HTTP REST API listens on the configured `http.inet` interface from your `config.cfg` file.
 You can use it for your management and monitoring needs.